DecisionsDev/odm-docker-kubernetes/Bluemix/README.md

 - [ODM Standard deployment descriptor for a Bluemix standard cluster](./odm-standard-bx-standard.yaml)

 ## Testing
-This material has been tested with the following configuration:
+This material was tested with the following configuration:
 - MacOS 10.12.4,
 - Kubernetes
    - client 1.6.2